Bachelor’s in Health Care Administration in Connecticut

 While completing your degree, you may wish to join a professional association like the Connecticut Medical Group Management Association.
 Members of this group may get access to continuing education opportunities, networking events, and industry updates.

 There are quite a few benefits of working in health care administration.
-Through 2022, O*Net anticipates a 19 percent increase in medical management job openings.
-The statewide average salary of $97,400 per year is almost $7,000 higher than the national average (O*Net, 2013).
+Between 2018 and 2028 this field is projected to have a 15 percent job growth rate.
+The statewide average salary of $130,510 per year is almost $12,000 higher than the national average.

 You have the potential to change the health care industry with your leadership skills.
 Get started now by reaching out to health care management schools in Connecticut for program information.